cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/real-time/twitter.rst

 .. rubric:: Use Case

-The source is used whenever you want to sample tweets from Twitter in realtime.
+The source is used whenever you want to sample tweets from Twitter in real-time.
-For example, you may want to read tweets and store them in a Table where they can be accessed by your data scientists to perform experiments.
+For example, you may want to read tweets and store them in a table where they can be accessed by your data scientists to perform experiments.

 .. rubric:: Properties